anand1st/sshd-shell-spring-boot/README.md

     sshd.shell.prompt.title=app
     sshd.shell.text.color=default 		#Supports black,red,green,yellow,blue,purple,cyan,white

 For version 1.1, support for Spring Boot Banners has been added.
 Custom prompt and text color support has been removed and substituted with those from Spring Boot itself.
-The following properties need to be modified
+The following properties need to be modified as the following:

     sshd.shell.prompt.color=DEFAULT		# See org.springframework.boot.ansi.AnsiColor for more options
     sshd.shell.text.color=DEFAULT